180107134/Online-Software-Shop/README.md

 **5. SQL queries**

-SQL queries stored in the "/SQL queries" folder.
+SQL queries stored in the "(/SQL queries)" folder.